-You’ll find the Seagate Expansion external drive is a great backup or storage drive.
-It’s slim, sleek, and readily available in several storage capacities.
+You’ll find the Seagate Expansion external USB drive a great Mac backup drive.

 Over 40 thousand people took the time to rate this drive on Amazon.
 And that’s saying something.

-Plug into your Mac’s USB port and you can easily have it working in no time.
+Plug into your Mac’s USB port and you can easily have your Expansion drive working in no time.

-Reasons Not To Go For The Seagate Expansion Portable
+Reasons Not To Buy The Seagate Expansion For Mac

 The Seagate Expansion Portable is very much an external hard drive you should check out.